The Unicorn Ratio

 Where:

-- = what fraction of your money to put into each investment
+• ff = the fraction of your fund to put into each investment

 Understanding the Kelly Criterion

-- The Kelly Criterion helps determine the optimal fraction of your capital to invest in each opportunity, balancing potential returns against risk.
+• The Kelly Criterion is the optimal fraction of your capital to put into each opportunity, balancing return against risk.

-- When applied to startup investing, it suggests both how many companies to invest in (portfolio size) and how much to invest in each one (check size).
+• Applied to startup investing, it tells you both how many companies to back (portfolio size) and how much to put into each (check size).

 Binomial Distribution